42ity/fty-common/README.md

 # fty-common
 Library providing :
-* Mutual procedures and functions that can be use by any fty-agent
+* Mutual procedures and functions that can be used by any fty-agent
-* A log system based on the [log4cplus 1.1-9](https://github.com/log4cplus/log4cplus/tree/1.1.x) utility.
+* A logging system based on the [log4cplus 1.1-9](https://github.com/log4cplus/log4cplus/tree/1.1.x) utility.

 ## How to build
 To build fty-common project run: